jmh888/weather-forecast/README.md

-A TypeScript app with an express middle layer for handling api requests
+A TypeScript app with an express middle layer for handling calling the data api (open-meteo API docs: https://open-meteo.com/en/docs).

+Run:

 ```sh
 # in one terminal, start the ui